Collie VS Shetland Sheepdog

 Size and Appearance

 The Collie is a large-sized dog weighing 50–75 pounds and standing 22–26 inches tall.
-In comparison, the Shetland Sheepdog is small-sized at 15–25 pounds and 13–16 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Shetland Sheepdog is small-sized at 15–25 pounds and 13–16 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament